What to Look for in a Curriculum

 Plus, my daughter has become aware of responsibility and order at a very young age.

-Not going to lie, stuff like this totally makes my heart happy!
-I’m a huge fan of list making and checkbox marking, haha!
+Stuff like this totally makes my heart super happy!
+I’m a huge fan of list making and checkbox marking – not even joking!

 #5 – The Perfect Price Point

 If you’ve been homeschooling long, you probably already know that most curriculum options can certainly break the bank!

 One of my favorite things about The Good and the Beautiful curriculum as a whole, is the fact that I don’t have to spend a ton of money to give my children the quality education they deserve.

 Language arts levels 1-5 are completely free for PDF download!